airhop docs

 Your write key

 Events are authenticated with your write key.
 It starts with wk_ and is write-only, so it is safe in client-side code.
-You will find it on the Install onboarding step and the Activation page.
+You will find it on the Install onboarding step, and later behind the Install snippet button on the Activation page.

 There are two distinct keys: